What can nurses claim on taxes?

 Income – Tax Deductions = Taxable Income

-For example, if your income is $80,000 and your tax deductions are $10,000 – your taxable income would be $70,000, and you would be taxed on this amount.
+For example, if your income is $80,000 and your tax deductions are $10,000 – your taxable income would be $70,000, and the government would tax you on this amount.

 A common misconception about tax-deductible items is that when you claim the cost of an item as a tax deduction, you will get the full cost of that item refunded to you, but that just isn’t how tax deductions work.
 Accumulating tax deductions means your taxable income is reduced, and because of this, you may receive a tax refund.